getpopapi/n8n-nodes-pop-zoho/README.md

 ---

+## Consumer Guides

+### WooCommerce

+1. In your POP API account → **Webhooks** panel, add the n8n webhook URL and set the **Connector** field to **n8n Connector — Zoho**.
+2. In your WooCommerce numeration settings, select the webhook entry you just created.
+3. When an order is processed, POP API automatically calls the connector — no changes needed in WooCommerce.
+4. The connector is triggered both during **AJAX** (immediate) and **scheduled cron** flows.

+> The license key configured in the WooCommerce plugin is the standard POP API key.
+POP API always signs with the **default** key, so the n8n credential must use that same key.

+---

+### Shopify

+1. Register the n8n webhook URL in the POP API webhook panel and set **Connector** to **n8n Connector — Zoho**.
+2. In the Shopify app, select that webhook entry in the numeration settings for the relevant document type.
+3. When the Shopify app generates a document, POP API routes the call through the connector automatically.

+> The Shopify integration uses a platform-specific license key internally, but POP API always signs connector requests with the **default** key.
+Make sure the `POP API License Key` credential in n8n is the **default API key** from popapi.io → Account → API → API Key (default), not the Shopify-specific key — using the wrong key causes an `auth_error` (HMAC mismatch).

+---

+### Direct API / Postman

+Use [Path B](#path-b--direct-connectorzohо-route-postman-api-llmmcp) above.
+Send the request to `/wp-json/api/v2/connector/zoho` with the `X-Api-Key` header set to your default license key.

+A Postman collection with ready-to-use examples (sandbox and live) is available in the `examples/` directory of this repository.

+---

+### LLM / MCP Agents

+The connector is fully usable from LLM agents and MCP-based tools.
+Use [Path B](#path-b--direct-connectorzohо-route-postman-api-llmmcp) (direct `/connector/zoho` route).

+Minimal call sequence for an agent:
+1. Retrieve the webhook ID from the user's POP API account (or have it pre-configured)
+2. Build the `data` object from the order information available to the agent
+3. POST to `/wp-json/api/v2/connector/zoho` with `environment: "sandbox"` first to verify mapping
+4. On success, repeat with `environment: "live"` to create the real document in Zoho

+> Use `environment: "sandbox"` for all test or uncertain calls — no quota is consumed and no document is created in Zoho.

+---

 ## Security Model

 Every request from POP API to the n8n connector is protected by two independent verification layers:

 ### 1. HMAC-SHA256 (license key binding)
-POP API computes `HMAC-SHA256(body + timestamp, license_key)` and sends it in the `X-POP-Signature` header.
-The node verifies the signature using the license key configured in the node parameters.
-This proves the payload belongs to the customer who owns that license key.
+POP API computes `HMAC-SHA256(body + timestamp, default_license_key)` and sends it in the `X-POP-Signature` header.
+The node verifies the signature using the **default** license key configured in the node parameters.
+This proves the payload belongs to the customer who owns that account.

+POP API always uses the **default** license key for signing, regardless of which platform (WooCommerce, Shopify, direct API, LLM) triggered the request.
+Configuring a platform-specific key in the node will cause all requests to fail with `auth_error`.

 ### 2. RSA JWT (POP API origin proof)
 POP API signs a short-lived JWT (5 min TTL) with its RSA-2048 private key and injects it as `_pop_jwt` in the payload.
 The node verifies the JWT using the public key fetched from your POP API instance.
 This proves the request originated from POP API servers — a stolen license key alone is not enough to forge requests.

 Both checks are **always mandatory** and cannot be disabled.

+### Replay Protection
+Requests older than 5 minutes are automatically rejected based on the `X-POP-Timestamp` header.

 ---